 Many companies bet on the start-up ecosystem by funding early-stage ventures to create new opportunities and provide a competitive advantage.
-And, rather than investing in developing internal capabilities around innovation, many businesses choose to acquire promising start-ups or, in fact, external corporate innovation labs themselves and integrate those into their business.
-While cost-prohibitive for most, the acquisition of a start-up can prove to be the most successful as the purchasing company has the resources and finances to accelerate the start-up's growth and capture market share faster, and blocking competitors easier.
+And, rather than investing in developing internal innovation capabilities, many businesses acquire promising start-ups or, in fact, external corporate innovation labs and integrate those into their business.
+While cost-prohibitive for most, the acquisition of a start-up can prove to be the most successful as the purchasing company has the resources and finances to accelerate the start-up's growth and capture market share faster, blocking competitors easier.

-Your business will need to develop its own unique set of models in this dynamic and ever-changing business environment.
+Your business will need to develop its unique models in this dynamic and ever-changing business environment.
 An innovation model is not one-size-fits-all, and it may be that more than one model is best suited to your business and vision.
-At Spark, we've engaged with several enterprise customers in helping them best understand their needs and strategic directions around innovation.
-We look forward to further developing this support when we launch our corporate innovation incubator this Summer.